D. C. Quinn/Cygnet/Delphi/E. Walker & Son Pty. Ltd.

 Sydney Phone Directory, November 1954.

-Although described up to 1969 (at least) as a button factory, they also undertook metal work.
+Although described until 1969 (at least) as a button factory, they also undertook metal work.
 A 1970-71 report regarding casein button blanks (amongst other items) with regard to import duties as impacted by Free Trade Agreements with New Zealand included the following companies as interested:

 If you wish to read more of the report see https://nla.gov.au/nla.obj-2085080650/view?partId=nla.obj-2088230610

-Quinn was described as a small outfit producing blanks for their own use.
-So despite the fact that Delphi branded buttons were only advertised from August until December, 1954, they kept making blanks and finished buttons.
-But for how long?
-I have a Delphi card with dual pricing, which dates the brand to 1966-67.
+Quinn was described as a small outfit producing blanks (unfinished button disks) for their own use.
+So despite the fact that Delphi branded buttons were only advertised from August until December, 1954, they kept making blanks and finished buttons, although it is not clear for how long this occurred.
+I have a Delphi card with dual pricing, which dates the brand to at least 1966-67.

 Cygnet

-The cards appear in two design: one with cursive script and a swan illustration, and the other in block capital lettering.
+The cards appear in two designs: one with cursive script and a swan illustration, and the other in block capital lettering.
+The yellow buckle below was also sold on Walker cards.

 From 1947-8 Wise’s PO Directory.